-If you feel the need or if you or a family member has a health problem or a psychosocial problem, you can consult a health or social services professional, even during the pandemic.
+If you or a family member has a health or psychosocial problem, various health and social services can help you.

 Your pharmacist can also answer many of your questions, renew your prescriptions as needed and even prescribe medication in some situations.

 Protecting your well-being in the pandemic